Women's Centers International

 KENYA - Women's Power Center in Northern Kenya (WPC) in Kakuma Refugee camp.
 Providing adult literacy classes and bakery skills training for refugee women; 197 women registered as of December 2023.
 Additional livelihoods programs are planned.

-ZIMBABWE - HOPE Zimbabwe, a recent member of the network in Sakubva, a slum in Mutare.
-They are implementing a community health worker training program.
+ZIMBABWE - HOPE Zimbabwe, a new member of the network in Sakubva, a slum in Mutare.
+They are considering how to implement community health worker training.

 We have suspended, possibly temporarily, our support of Centers in DR Congo and Syria.